 When finances are a concern, the hiring of a promising provisional judge or a respected local breeder-judge are viable options.
 Provisional judges generally pull strong entry numbers as exhibitors are interested to see how they will perform.
-However, the capability expectations of them should be similar to licensed judges.
+However, the capability expectations of these judges should be similar to licensed judges.
 Qualified provisional judges must be those with deep breed knowledge or who have demonstrated mastery in breeding or handling quality Collies.
-The AKC’s Collie license requirements are insufficient to indicate someone’s ability to recognize and reward true breed virtues.
-Hiring a new judge simply because they are provisional is a failure by the club to uphold their responsibility to the breed.
+The American Kennel Club’s Collie breed license requirements are insufficient to indicate a judge’s ability to recognize and reward true breed virtues.
+Hiring a new judge simply because they are provisional is a failure by the club to uphold its responsibility to the breed.

 Using a respected local Collie breeder-judge is another option to save on travel and accommodation expenses.
 But again, the hiring criteria for ability remains.
 Realize, also, that hiring local judges can negatively impact entries due to the inevitable familiarity between the judge, exhibitors, and their dogs.